DionJChapman/Localization-Internationalization-Editor/README.md

 As I now have this editor work the way I wanted it to, I will be slowing down on changes.
 You are welcome to submit feature request to my [GitHub](https://github.com/DionJChapman/Localization-Internationalization-Editor/issues/new/choose)

 - Add translations services for **Google Translate** and **Amazon Translate**
-- Add translations to the Editor

 ## Commercial Usage

 **i18n/l10n Editor** is free for non-commercial usage.
-If you wish to use it for commercial purposes then I would appreciate a donation of $US5/user [PayPal.Me](https://paypal.me/puggsincyberspace?country.x=AU&locale.x=en_AU).
+If you wish to use it for commercial purposes then I would appreciate a donation of $US5/user [PayPal.Me](https://paypal.me/puggsincyberspace?country.x=AU&locale.x=en_AU) or [Buy Me a Coffee](https://bmc.link/nativebit).
 This extension can save you hours doing translations manual and a small donation would be welcomed.

 ## Author